gcch/OS-X-Install-Image-Creation-Script/README.md

 1. Deploy this script at any folder
 2. Open it and rewrite the variable "nickname" to any OS X nickname such as Mavericks, Yosemite, El Capitan, and so on.
 3. Deploy "Install OS X nickname.app" at the same folder
-4. Grant execute permission (example: chmod +x os-x-inst-img-creation-script.command)
+4. Grant execute permission (example: chmod +x os-x-inst-dsk-img-creation-script.command)
-5. Execute this script (example: ./os-x-inst-img-creation-script.command)
+5. Execute this script (example: ./os-x-inst-dsk-img-creation-script.command)

 ## License
 This script is released under the MIT license.